luftj/SimCityScope/readme.md

 # The SimCityScope

 This project brings simulation to the [CityScope](https://github.com/CityScope/)-platform.
-With interactivity, flashy colours and magic.
+With interactivity, flashy colours and magick.

 ## Getting Started